Tampines Junior College: School Premises

 On 23 April 2020, 210m of copper cable worth S$11,000 was stolen from the vacant Tampines Junior College at 3.36am.

 On 1 June 2020, it was announced that the vacant school premises will be converted as temporary accommodation for migrant workers due to the COVID-19 pandemic in Singapore.

-Starting 2022, former Tampines Junior College site will be used to house Temasek Junior College during their infrastructure rejuvenation programme.
+Starting 2024, the former Tampines Junior College site will be used to house Temasek Junior College during their infrastructure rejuvenation programme.